THE PHILIPPINES

 Images taken: 2024 | 2025

-Balicasag Island ranks among the best dive locations in the Philippines, offering a rare balance of accessibility, biodiversity, and conservation.
-While it may not match the remote prestige of Tubbataha or the vastness of Apo Reef, it delivers world-class diving just a 40-minute bangka ride from Panglao.
+In this dive guide to Balicasag Island, you’ll see why it ranks among the best dive locations in the Philippines, offering a rare balance of accessibility, biodiversity, and conservation.
+While it may not match the remote prestige of Tubbataha or the vastness of Apo Reef, it delivers some of the most consistent and rewarding diving in the country just a 40-minute bangka ride from Panglao.

 Designated a Marine Protected Area (MPA) in 1985, the entire reef system surrounding Balicasag has benefited from nearly four decades of active protection.
 A dedicated sanctuary zone on the island’s western side helped coral cover rebound by more than 100% within the first ten years.
 Fish density also increased significantly, creating a spillover effect that enriched nearby reef zones and local fishing grounds outside the MPA.